Jai Ingham: Melbourne Victory

 Ingham trained with Melbourne Victory for a month ahead of the 2016 January transfer window and was signed as the club's first use of the Mature Age Rookie salary cap allowance.
 Ingham made his debut for Melbourne Victory against the Central Coast Mariners on 8 January 2016, coming on as a 77th-minute substitute for Fahid Ben Khalfallah in an eventual 3–3 draw.

 Ingham made his first start for Melbourne Victory in their opening 2016 AFC Champions League match against Shanghai SIPG F.C. on 24 February 2016, in what was only his third appearance for the club.
 During the match, he scored his first goal for the club, scoring in the 31st minute in an eventual 2–1 win.
 He then went on to make his first A-League starting appearance on 6 March against the Central Coast Mariners, setting up both Besart Berisha and Fahid Ben Khalfallah for goals and was voted best on ground in a 2–0 win at Central Coast Stadium.
-Ingham scored the equaliser against Juventus F.C. in a pre-2016–17 A-League season friendly match at the MCG.
+Ingham scored the equaliser against Juventus FC in a pre-2016–17 A-League season friendly match at the MCG.

 Ingham scored his first A-League goal for Melbourne Victory on 12 November 2016, against the Western Sydney Wanderers, in an eventual 3–0 win.

 Ingham has an impressive AFC Champions League record for Melbourne Victory with 9 appearances 3 goals and 1 assist.
-Due to this Fox Sports commentator Andy Harper gave him the nickname "The Asian Specialist," after his third goal in Asian Champions League against Chinese giants Guangzhou Evergrande, April 22nd 2019.
+Due to this Fox Sports commentator Andy Harper gave him the nickname "The Asian Specialist," after his third goal in Asian Champions League against Chinese giants Guangzhou Evergrande, 22 April 2019.

 Ingham was released by Melbourne Victory at the conclusion of the 2018–19 A-League season.